Sacred Atlas

 Ecclesiastes XII:12

-This is an academic comparison, not a devotion and not a debate.
-Every translation here is in the public domain; every editorial note is ours and is open to correction.
+An academic comparison, not a devotion and not a debate.
+Every translation here is in the public domain; every editorial note is open to correction.